Use these tips for how to trick yourself into saving money to build your savings account.

 How to Trick Yourself into Saving Money

 Do the 52 Week Money Challenge.
 While this is ideal to start at the beginning of the year, you can join in at any time and it still matters.
-Just save the amount of dollars that is the same week of the year.
+Just save the number of dollars that is the same week of the year.
 For instance, the first week of the year, you would only save $1.
 The second week, $2.
 By the end of January, you will have over $10 in your savings.
 If you join in April, you will be at week 12, so you put $12 in your savings.
 Just keep doing this and at the end of the year, you will have over $1,000 in your savings!
+You can find a printable to keep track of your 52 Week Savings Challenge here.

 Use placing a small amount in savings as just another bill you pay.
 It’s called “Paying yourself first”.
 Just add $10 or $20 or whatever amount to your savings as you are paying bills.
 Consider paying yourself as another expense, not an after-thought.